 Mississippi Gaming Hall of Fame Gala & Dinner

-In the inaugural ceremony marking the launch of the Mississippi Gaming Hall of Fame, some of the people responsible for bringing the progressive style of casino development and gaming regulation to the Magnolia State will be the first inductees.
-It’s a “can’t miss” opportunity to be there for the history making announcement and the chance to rub elbows with the greats of Mississippi gaming.
+2018 marked the innauguration of the Mississippi Gaming Hall of Fame, honoring some of the people responsible for bringing the progressive style of casino development and gaming regulation to the Magnolia State as the first inductees.
+In one year, this event has established itself as a “can’t miss” opportunity to rub elbows with the greats of Mississippi gaming.

 Co-Founder, Grand Casinos

 After attending the Wharton School of Business at the University of Pennsylvania and graduating from the University of Minnesota with a degree in Business Administration in 1964, Mr. Berman began his career with Berman Buckskin, his family’s leather business.
 Over the next 16 years, he helped grow the business into a major specialty retailer with 27 outlets.
 After selling Berman Buckskin to W.R.
 Grace in 1979, Mr. Berman continued as President and Chief Executive Officer and led the company to become one the country’s largest retail leather chains.
 In 1990, Mr. Berman participated in the founding of Grand Casinos, Inc. and took the company public in 1991.
 In less than five years the company opened eight casino resorts in four states with employment growing from three to over twenty thousand people.